raniakous/DECODE-DiseaseTrajectories/README.md

 This stage identifies statistically significant pairs of diseases that occur together more frequently than expected by chance:

-1. Process patient-level disease occurrence data
+- Process patient-level disease occurrence data
-2. Identify patients with common conditions
+- Identify patients with common diseases
-3. Perform Fisher's exact test to identify significant disease pairs
+- Perform Fisher's exact test to identify significant disease pairs
-4. Apply Bonferroni correction to control for multiple testing
+- Apply Bonferroni correction to control for multiple testing
-5. Determine directionality using binomial test
+- Determine directionality using binomial test
-6. Output significant disease pairs with temporal direction
+- Output significant disease pairs with temporal direction

 ![disease pairs](pairs.png)